annaesvensson/yellow-publish/self-review-checklist.md

 - [ ] Don't keep features/settings/files that are leftovers from experimentation.
 - [ ] Don't have features/settings/files just in case someone needs them later.
 - [ ] Don't have code comments inside methods and functions.
-- [ ] Don't use the words "easy, flexible, user-friendly".
+- [ ] Don't use the words "easy, fast, user-friendly".
 - [ ] Don't have more than one extension per repository.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).